elliseputnam/project-2-starter/README.rst

 --------------------

 The specific requirements, as well as the associated deliverable, are outlined below.
-Ever requirement is prefixed with [D1] or [D2] to indicate the corresponding deliverable it must be working by.
+Every requirement is prefixed with [D1] or [D2] to indicate the corresponding deliverable it must be working by.